philipp-spiess/this-week-in-react/src/issues/11/README.md

 Hey everyone!
-Time for another week of React insights with the eleventh issue of This Week In React ⚛️.
+Time for another week of React insights with the eleventh issue of This Week in React ⚛️.
 Let’s dive right in:

 ---